documenso/documenso/README.md

 ## Docker

-🚧 Docker containers and images are current in progress.
+🚧 Docker containers and images are currently in progress.
 We are actively working on bringing a simple docker build and publish pipeline for Documenso.

 ## Self Hosting

 We support a variety of deployment methods, and are actively working on adding more.
 Stay tuned for updates!

-> Please note the below deployment methods are for v0.9, we will update these to v1.0 once it has been released.
+> Please note the below deployment methods are for v0.9, we will update them to v1.0 once it has been released.

 ### Railway